Insurtech Trends and Innovations

 The video data can be condensed into a video synopsis that is searchable by source, time range, vehicle types and attributes of people.
 Facial recognition software allows for image recognition and the videos can show size, speed and direction.

 Assessing property damage in person can involve risky conditions for claims professionals.
-With as few as 8 mobile phone photos, the HOVER app creates three-dimensional (3-D) models that can help reduce the need to walk through potentially dangerous sites where property damage occurred.
+With as few as eight mobile phone photos, the HOVER app creates three-dimensional (3-D) models that can help reduce the need to walk through potentially dangerous sites where property damage occurred.
 HOVER’s technology transforms smartphone photos of any property into an accurate 3-D model, gathering precise measurements of a building’s exterior, siding and windows.

 Travelers Claim professionals use HOVER to more easily inspect property damage, and customers can use HOVER to submit their information without having to schedule an on-site inspection.

-“Our focus is always on getting our customers’ lives back to normal as quickly as possible after a loss, and we’re continuously looking for new ways to enhance their experience with us,” said Pat Gee, Senior Vice President Auto and Property Claim, Personal Insurance Claim, at Travelers.
+“Our focus is always on getting our customers’ lives back to normal as quickly as possible after a loss, and we’re continuously looking for new ways to enhance their experience with us,” said Pat Gee, Senior Vice President, Auto and Property Claim, Personal Insurance Claim, at Travelers.
 HOVER’s technology can provide an easier claim process for customers and a safer environment for employees.

 Travelers began a pilot program with HOVER in April 2018 and has conducted more than 100,000 inspections with the technology, for both personal and business insurance customers.